A precessing jet from a supermassive black hole: multi-wavelength observations of S5 1044+71: Discussions and Conclusions

 The slopes of the observed flux-flux relations provide important physical constraints.
-In Sect.~3.2 we introduced the fact that, if long-term variability were dominated by changes in the Doppler factor, the correlation index can be predicted to be of about 0.7 between X-ray and \gray, and 0.95 between optical/UV and \gray.
-The values we observe are close to 1 for the latter, while for the X-rays we observe a smaller index of about 0.3.
+In Sect.~3.2 we introduced the fact that, if long-term variability were dominated by changes in the Doppler factor, the correlation index can be predicted to be between $0.4$ and $0.7$ between X-ray and \gray, and to be between $0.6$ and $0.9$ between optical/UV and \gray.
+The values we observe are about $0.3$ and $1$, respectively, close but slightly outside these theoretical predictions.
 Part of the discrepancy is expected because the simple estimate assumes no spectral variability, which we do observe.
 In addition, and as mentioned above, the X-ray measurement are not coming from an unbiased monitoring, but are biased towards the LAT flaring states.
 The correlation study seem to globally support indeed a variability driven by changes in the Doppler factor.
 But, more interestingly, it can also be used to challenge alternative models.
 If the periodicity would be due to changes in the particle content in the jet, (i.e. variations of the electron normalization linked to accretion-rate fluctuations), a one-zone leptonic scenario would predict an approximately linear relation between synchrotron (optical) and external inverse-Compton (EIC; $\gamma$-ray) emission, and a nearly quadratic response of the SSC-dominated X-rays (again, ignoring here spectral variability as we did for the Doppler-factor variability discussion).
 This prediction is remarkably different compared to the Doppler factor change: X-rays, being SSC dominated, should have shown a much stronger variability than the other bands.
 The observed behavior is markedly different: while the optical-$\gamma$ correlation is close to linear and cannot be used to discriminate between variability processes, the X-$\gamma$ correlation is much flatter than expected in a particle-driven scenario.
 This discrepancy strongly disfavors models in which long-term variability is primarily driven by changes in the electron density and thus on the injection of particles in the emitting region.

 The spectral variability study further supports the picture of a Doppler-factor induced variability.
 In addition to the flux brightening, an increase of $\delta$ also induces a translation of the SED to higher energies.
 If the SED peaks are close to the observing bands, the spectral variability is naturally explained.
 In this scenario, the harder-when-brighter behaviour in LAT data is due to the EIC peak getting closer to the LAT energy band, flattening the broad-band spectrum.
 In the same way, the harder-when-brighter behaviour in X-ray data is due to the shift to higher energies of the curved low-energy part of the SSC component.
 The softer-when-brighter behaviour in optical spectra is on the other hand probably due to the emergence of a separate hard component (likely the accretion disk) during the low flux states from the jet.
 This effect is also supported by the fact that in several of the optical/\gray correlations there is preference for a constant function superposed to the powerlaw correlation.